Odyseus/cinnamon_tools_docs/includes/00-requirements.rst

     :context: note
     :title: Xlets/Themes building requirements

-    No mayor requirements are needed to build xlets/themes other than Python 3.5+.
+    No mayor requirements are needed to build xlets/themes other than Python 3.7+.
+End users can simply perform the following steps:

+    1. Download the source code from Cinnamon Tools' repository or from any of its mirrors and unpack it.
+    2. Open a terminal from inside the extracted source code and run the command ``./app.py menu``.
+    3. The CLI menu is completely interactive, just follow instructions.

 .. contextual-admonition::
     :context: warning